ipfs/devgrants/open-grants/open-proposal-semantic-graph.md

 The team has 10-20+ years of software development experience each working in small to large gaming studios, marketing, media, startups, financial institutions, telecom, and consulting.
 Through this experience they've observed the rise of Web2.0 and highly centralized technology and in recent years, due to the lack of innovation, believe we have reached peak Web2.0 tech.

-The team has worked together multiple times in their career and are all web3 enthusiast.
+The team has worked together multiple times in their career and are all web3 enthusiasts.
 We all agree that the semantic web is "remains largely unrealized" and now is the right time for innovation.

 ## Team code repositories